TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ## Human Phenotype Ontology (HPO) to Mouse Phenotype (MP) mappings (HPOMP)

-**Source**:  The PheKnowLator tool,  [https://github.com/callahantiff/PheKnowLator](https://github.com/callahantiff/PheKnowLator) was used to map HPO terms to MP terms using semantic matching.
+**Source**:  Mappings between the HPO and MP were generated using the PheKnowLator tool,  [https://github.com/callahantiff/PheKnowLator](https://github.com/callahantiff/PheKnowLator) in December 2020.

+data that connects HPO Codes to MP Codes was generated using the PheKnowLator tool in December 2020 [PheKnowLator citation.]
+Here we only map mouse to human phenotypes that are present in the Gabriella Miller Kids First (GMKF) datasets in this instance of Petagraph, to support the use cases in this study, but other mappings could be included at a later date.

 **Preproccessing**:  Matches were then manually curated. data that connects HPO terms to MP terms was generated using the PheKnowLator tool in December 2020 [PheKnowLator citation.]
-Here we only map mouse to human phenotypes that are present in the Gabriella Miller Kids First (GMKF) datasets in this instance of Petagraph, to support the use cases in this study, but other mappings could be included at a later date.
+Here we only map mouse to human phenotypes that are present in the Gabriella Miller Kids First (KF) datasets in this instance of Petagraph, to support our use cases, but other mappings could be included at a later date.
 The mappings that PheKnowLator generated were then checked and edited manually for accuracy.
 We kept only the highest quality mappings which left us with ~1000 mappings.
 Mapping all HPO to MP terms is an ongoing project by the MONDO and uPheno projects [CITE].

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/HPOMP.png" alt="drawing" width="800"/>